BuvinJT/distbuilder/docs/LowLevel.md

 require this in order to allow this mode to work correctly.
 You may wish to include your own custom logic within your program to pivot on this environmental condition as well.
-In case you wish to avoid hardcoded referrences for these checks, the library includes the following constants:
+In case you wish to avoid hard-coded references for these checks, the library includes the following constants:

     DEBUG_ENV_VAR_NAME